decyphertek-io/langtek/README.md

 ------
 * Working on cleaning up the Database.
 * Some translators are adding * and Caps to the saved translations.
-* When fixing it adn rebuilding the DB, some words not being trasnlated.
+* When fixing it and rebuilding the DB, some words not being translated.
 * I am actively fixing these issues and rebuilding the DB, when the DB is built runs smoothly.
 * Please note this is in DEV.